 - 1. Any space containing equipment for the fuel preparation such as pumps, compressors, heat exchangers, vaporizers and pressure vessels is to be regarded as a machinery space of category A for fire protection purposes.
 [See Guidance] - 2.
 Any boundary of accommodation spaces, service spaces, control stations, escape routes and machinery spaces, facing fuel tanks on open deck, is to be shielded by A-60 class divisions.
 The A-60 class divisions are to extend up to the underside of the deck of the navigation bridge.
 In addition, fuel tanks are to be segregated from cargo in accordance with the requirements of the IMDG Code where the fuel tanks are regarded as bulk packaging.
 For the purposes of the stowage and segregation requirements of the IMDG Code, a fuel tank on the open deck is to be considered a class 2.1 package. - 3.
 The space containing fuel containment system is to be separated from the machinery spaces of category A or other rooms with high fire risks.
 The separation is to be done by a cofferdam of at least 900 mm with insulation of A-60 class.
 When determining the insulation of the space containing fuel containment system from other spaces with lower fire risks, the fuel containment system is to be considered as a machinery space of category A, in accordance with the requirements of Pt 8.
 Ch 7 of Rules for the classification of steel ships.
-The boundary between spaces containing fuel containment systems is to be either a cofferdam of at least 900 mm or A-60 class division.
 For type C tanks, the fuel storage hold space may be considered as a cofferdam.
-[See Guidance] - 4.
+(2023) [See Guidance] - (1) For type C tanks, the fuel storage hold space may be considered as a cofferdam provided that: - (A) the type C tank is not located directly above machinery spaces of category A or other rooms with high fire risk; and - (B) the minimum distance to the A-60 boundary from the outer surface of insulation system of the type C tank and/or the boundary of the tank connection space, if any, is not less than 900 mm. - 4.
 The fuel storage hold space is not to be used for machinery or equipment that may have a fire risk. - 5.
 The fire protection of fuel pipes led through ro-ro spaces is to be subject to special consideration by the Society depending on the use and expected pressure in the pipes. - 6.
 The bunkering station is to be separated by A-60 class divisions towards machinery spaces of category A, accommodation, control stations and high fire risk spaces, except for spaces such as tanks, voids, auxiliary machinery spaces of little or no fire risk, sanitary and similar spaces where the insulation standard may be reduced to class A-0. - 7.
 If an ESD protected machinery space is separated by a single boundary, the boundary is to be of A-60 class division.